-There are two types of claims for initial service-connection; an Intent to file a claim and a Formal claim.
-(There use to be something called informal claims which was removed in March 2015)
+There are two types of claims for initial service connection; an Intent to file a claim and a Formal claim.
+(There used to be something called informal claims which was removed in March 2015)

 Intent To File A Claim

-A new intent to file process has been established for Veterans and Survivors who intend to file a claim for VA compensation, pension, or survivors benefits, but need additional time to gather all of the information and evidence needed to support their claim.
+A new intent to file process has been established for Veterans and Survivors who intend to file a claim for VA compensation, pension, or survivor benefits but need additional time to gather all of the information and evidence needed to support their claim.
 Intent To File A Claim FactSheet